kairosdb/kairosdb/src/docs/PushingData.rst

 	    "tags":{"host":"test"}
 	}]

 In the case of the rest api the timestamp is always treated as milliseconds since Jan 1, 1970.
-If you are writing to HBase it is truncated off to the second.

 See the :doc:`REST API documentation <restapi/AddDataPoints>` for more details